sweeneychris/TheiaSfM/docs/source/bibliography.rst

 ..
 [Hesch] J. Hesch, S. Roumeliotis. **A Direct Least-Squares (DLS) Approach for PnP**, *In Proceedings of the IEEE International Conference on Computer Vision (ICCV) 2013*

 ..
+[JenkinsTraub] Jenkins and Traub. **A Three-Stage Algorithm for Real Polynomaials Using Quadratic Iteration**, SIAM, 1970.

+..
+[JiangICCV] Jiang, N. and Cui, Z., and Tan, P. **A Global Linear Method for Camera Pose Registration**, *International Conference on Computer Vision (ICCV)*, 2013.

+..
 [Kneip] L. Kneip, D. Scaramuzza, R. Siegwart, **A Novel Parametrization of the Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation**, *In Proceedings of The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
 Colorado Springs, USA.
 June 2011.

-..
-[JiangICCV] Jiang, N. and Cui, Z., and Tan, P. **A Global Linear Method for Camera Pose Registration**, *International Conference on Computer Vision (ICCV)*, 2013.

 ..
 [Kukelova] Z. Kukelova, M. Bujnak, T. Pajdla. **Real-time Solution to the Absolute Pose Problem with Unknown Radial Distortion and Focal Length**. *In